Geeksltd/Programming.Tips/Methods.md

 #### The Newspaper Metaphor

-Think of a well-written newspaper article.
+&nbsp;&nbsp; Think of a well-written newspaper article.
 You read it vertically.

    - At the top you see a headline that will:
       - tell you what the story is about